Online and telephone counselling

 What is Online Counselling like?

-Some of the benefits of online counselling are:
+Some of the benefits of working online are:

 • You can create a comfortable and private space in your own home from which to attend sessions